Listen Up! The Official 2010 FIFA World Cup Album

 Listen Up!
 The Official 2010 FIFA World Cup Album is a compilation album with various artists including both local African and international.
 This album is the official music album of the 2010 FIFA World Cup in South Africa and album was released on 31 May 2010.

 Background

 The album consists of collaborations between Colombian singer Shakira and Freshlyground, "Waka Waka (This Time for Africa)", Nomvula, Claudia Leitte, R. Kelly, Pitbull.
 Japanese singer-songwriter Misia is the first Asian artist to participate in the worldwide edition of an official FIFA album.
-South African teacher/ activist/singer Jpre contributes a revamp of his historical song, "Ke Nako" to the album.
-Originally recorded and adopted by Mr. Nelson Mandela as his election campaign "theme" song, the 2010 edition features International Superstar Wyclef Jean, 5 Time Grammy Nominee Jazmine Sullivan, and introduces new sensation B. Howard.
+South African teacher, activist and singer Jpre contributes a revamp of his historical song, "Ke Nako" to the album.
+Originally recorded and adopted by Mr. Nelson Mandela as his election campaign "theme" song, the 2010 edition features Wyclef Jean, Jazmine Sullivan and B. Howard.

 Proceeds from the album will benefit FIFA's "20 Centers for 2010", whose aim is to achieve positive social change through football by building twenty Football for Hope centres for public health, education and football across Africa, and other African charities.